Lightwave MUSIC by John Meisel

 Are the songs/beats new or have they been on the market for many years?

-All songs that are offered in the Song/BeatStore of LightwaveMusic and on the BeatStars marketplace are new and previously unreleased.
+All instrumental songs that are offered in the Song/BeatStore of LightwaveMusic and on the BeatStars marketplace are new and previously unreleased.

 I want an Exclusive License but can not afford it right now - do you accept payment in installments?